 Step 3: Paste in the URL

-Open up the 4K Video Downloader application you downloaded.
-There’s no need to manually paste in the URL — just click on “Paste Link” button in the top-left corner of the menu bar and the software will grab the URL from your PC’s clipboard.
+Open up the 4K Video Downloader application you just installed.
+There’s no need to manually paste in the URL — just click on the Paste Link button in the top-left corner of the menu bar and the software will grab the URL from your computer’s clipboard.

 Step 4: Download your video

 The 4K Video Downloader will take a few moments to process the video.
 Once this process is complete, the app will let you choose from different video qualities, formats, and conversions.
 You’ll also be able to change where the video downloads; the application will construct a special folder for you containing all of your downloaded videos.
 If you use VPN, you should note that this specific software uses videos based on your IP address rather than the URL you copied.
 You’ll need to change your download location to the correct version.